Teliana Pereira: Career

 In July 2015, she won her second WTA Tour title at the Brasil Tennis Cup in Florianópolis.
 With the result, Pereira entered the top 50 for the first time.
 She was just the second Brazilian in the Open era to win a tour title in Brazil – Niege Dias achieved the feat once, doing it over in Guarujá in 1987.

 Pereira performed very poorly throughout 2016 and finally dropped out of top 200 by the end of the season.

+In 2016, she participated at the Rio de Janeiro Olympic Games, stopping at the first round of singles and doubles, where she played alongside Paula Gonçalves and at the second round of mixed doubles, playing alongside Marcelo Melo.

 In September 2020, Pereira announced her retirement at the age of 32, declaring she had lost interest in training and travels, while expressing satisfaction with how her career went, with two WTA Tour titles and "always surpassing my expectations".
-Since then she has commented tennis on ESPN Brazil and ran an academy on Campo Largo, Paraná.
+Since then, she has commented tennis on ESPN Brazil and ran an academy on Campo Largo, Paraná.